 1. A customs officer examines your customs paperwork

+Easyship’s automation tools offer online store owners a straightforward process for automatically generating customs paperwork.
 With Easyship, you can easily create accurate and complete shipping labels and commercial invoices, ensuring that your customs paperwork meets all the requirements.
 This simplifies the customs clearance process and reduces the chances of delays or rejections due to incorrect or incomplete documentation.
-The customs process involves several steps, including document verification, duty and tax assessment, and compliance checks by customs or another government agency.

 Delivery Duty Unpaid (DDU) means that import duties and taxes are unpaid.
 In this case, the customs officer forwards the shipment to an independent customs broker to collect the required amount.